webix-hub/docs/data/api/basebind_unbind.md

 $$("table").unbind();

+@relatedapi:
+    api/basebind_bind.md
 @template:	api_method
 @descr:

-Contrpart for the "bind" command.
-Can be used if master control need to be changed
+The opposite to the "bind" command.
+Can be used if master control need to be changed.